FinitelyFailed/mqtt-recorder/README.md

-A local MQTT broker is required, such as mosquttio.
+A local MQTT broker is required, such as mosquitto.
 Tested and developed on Ubuntu 20.10.

 Use -record to record stream from MQTT.